School of Dentistry

 +44 (0) 1772 89 3910

-Subject Areas: Dentistry, Psychology, Physiotherapy, Health, Public Health
+Subject Areas: Dentistry, Psychology, Physiotherapy, Health, Public Health, Allied Health

-Lucy started working as a Research Assistant in Dentistry in June 2016, where she is currently involved in designing a new project investigating the effectiveness of screening for diabetes in the dental setting.
+Lucy started working as a Research Assistant in Dentistry in June 2016, where her main research focus is investigating the effectiveness of screening for type 2 diabetes in the dental setting.
 She previously worked for a year in the Allied Health Professions Research Team, following completion of her MSc in Health Psychology at UCLan in 2014.

-Lucy also has a range of mental health experience having worked as an Assistant Psychologist within a Children’s Psychology department in the NHS, as a healthcare assistant caring for people diagnosed with different types of dementia in nursing homes and as a befriender for Lancashire County Council.
-Her interests focus on improving health and wellbeing in different populations and include the application of psychology in improving: musculoskeletal pain, quality of life in people living with dementia, public health interventions for people with diabetes, and eating problems.
+Lucy has a range of mental health experience having worked as an Assistant Psychologist within a Children’s Psychology department in the NHS, as a healthcare assistant caring for people diagnosed with different types of dementia in nursing homes and as a voluntary befriender for Lancashire County Council.